How Safe Sitter® Differs From Other Babysitting Programs

 Safe Sitter® students are taught child care skills through the lens of age and developmental stage.
 Students learn about each age group so that they know what to expect when babysitting infants, toddlers, preschoolers, or school-age children.

 The Life & Business Skills section of the curriculum prepares students to take any job – not just babysitting.
 It focuses on being prepared, responsible, and considerate.
-These are skills that students can apply in school, work, and throughout life!
+Throughout the course, students are instructed to check with their parents, ask permission, and communicate with their family.

 The Safe Sitter® curriculum works best for this age group (grades 6-8) because it is written specifically for them.
 Throughout the course, students are instructed students to check with their parents, ask permission, and communicate with their family.